v-Representability on a one-dimensional torus at elevated temperatures: Abstract

 \section{Abstract}

 We extend a previous result [Sutter \textit{et al}, \textit{J.\ Phys.\ A: Math.\ Theor.} \textbf{57}, 475202 (2024)] to give an explicit form of the set of $v$-representable densities on the one-dimensional torus with any fixed number of particles in contact with a heat bath at finite temperature.
 The particle interaction has to satisfy some mild assumptions but is kept entirely general otherwise.
-For densities, we consider the Sobolev space $H^1$ and exploit the convexity of the functionals.
-This leads to a broader set of potentials than the usual $L^p$ spaces and encompasses distributions.
-By including temperature and thus considering all excited states in the Gibbs ensemble, Gâteaux differentiability of the thermal universal functional is guaranteed.
-This yields $v$-representability and it is demonstrated that the given set of $v$-representable densities is even maximal.
+Since we find the necessary domain for densities to be the Sobolev space $H^1$, this leads to a broader dual space for potentials than the usual $L^p$ spaces and encompasses distributions.
+By including temperature and thus considering all excited states in the Gibbs ensemble, Gâteaux differentiability of the thermal universal functional is achieved.
+This is equivalent to unique $v$-representability and we can prove that the given set of $v$-representable densities is even maximal.